microsoft/ADBench/ISSUES.md

 ## Tools

 - Test building and running on non-windows platforms
-    - Will need to produce alternatives to existing batch files (currently in ADOL-C, DiffSharp, MuPad, Theano)
+    - Will need to produce alternatives to existing batch files (currently in ADOL-C, MuPad, Theano)
 - Matlab tools need testing properly
     - `run-all.ps1` has Matlab tools commented out due to an issue with the trial version - it should be possible to remove these comments and run them with the full version
 - ADiMat